AdobeDocs/experience-platform.en/help/rtcdp/destinations/google-customer-match-destination.md

     ![Connect Google Customer Match - authentication step](/help/rtcdp/destinations/assets/google-customer-match-authentication-step.png)

 5. Your destination is now created.
 You can select **[!UICONTROL Save & Exit]** if you want to activate segments later on or you can select **[!UICONTROL Next]** to continue the workflow and select segments to activate.
-In either case, see the next section, [Activate segments to Google Customer Match](#activate-segments), for the rest of the workflow.
+In either case, see the next section, [Activate segments to [!DNL Google Customer Match]](#activate-segments), for the rest of the workflow.

 ## Activate segments to [!DNL Google Customer Match] {#activate-segments}